FuckingStealingNames/zazaNormalizedBots/README.md

-# Less Cheaty Bots
+# Normalised Bots
-Makes bots less cheaty, giving them the same health as player and removing some OP skills.
+Makes bots a bit more fair by giving them the same health as player (with optional gear change to accommodate lower health) and removing some OP skills.